MrShoopa/mad-canvas/README.md

 ## Usage
 *Because of how third-party apps works with Canvas LMS (on a per-institution install basis), you will have to obtain an **access token** from your account's settings page.*

+(This app does not store any tokens nor modifies your data.
+It is deleted every refresh.)

 ### Getting an access token
 ![](reference/github/access_token_demo.gif)